iwatkot/maps4fs/README.md

 4. [QGIS](https://qgis.org/download/) - the open-source GIS software that you can use to obtain high-resolution satellite images for your map.

 ## Bugs and feature requests
+➡️ Please, before creating an issue or asking some questions, check the [FAQ](tutorials/FAQ.md) section.<br>
 If you find a bug or have an idea for a new feature, please create an issue [here](https://github.com/iwatkot/maps4fs/issues) or contact me directly on [Telegram](https://t.me/iwatkot) or on Discord: `iwatkot`.